bryanwhiting/blog/book-review/mere-christianity.md

 pct-complete:
 ---

+- Cs Lewis didn't listen to his friends

+2024-03-10

+- Good people know about good and evil, the way a sober person clearly understands a drunk.
+- Giving charitably.
+Give more than you can, sacrificing some things for it.
+- I love the theology he thinks through, such as repentance and such.
+But he also delves specifically into doctrines like saying whether sexual perversion is worse or better than being a nice person to someone else.
+Perhaps this is the content Tolkien wished he had left to clergy people.
+[The Inklings](the-inklings.md)

 2024-03-03

 - I wrote [My Testimony](../christianity/2024-03-03-my-testimony.md) today without having read this book - cool to see we both had the same logic on "math" and "law of nature".